 My heart sits in my throat as I listen to the show from behind the curtain.
 We animals don’t enter until later.

 At first I think we’re doomed to repeat the disaster of dress rehearsal.
-Through the hole I see Pinta moving stiffly and staring out into the audience.
+Through the hole I see Piňťa moving stiffly and staring out into the audience.
 Maria, playing Aninka, starts off in a shy voice that even we behind the curtain can barely hear.
 But soon they both gain confidence.

 I peek at the audience and see one bright, transfixed face after another.
 No one looks hungry.
 No one looks worried.